WINCHESTER

 Enos 1:10)

-They may have let missionary objectives get in the way of some scriptural
+They may have let missionary objectives get in the way of scriptural

 facts.
 Their hearts were in the right place!